Kanye West Apologizes To Drake On Twitter

 — KANYE WEST (@kanyewest) September 5, 2018

-Pusha T released two brutal diss tracks at Drake back in June, “Infrared” and “The Story of Adidon”, with the latter particularly hard-hitting as it exposed that Drake had a child out of wedlock, something the rapper had never before made public.
+Pusha T released two brutal diss tracks at Drake back in June, “Infrared” and “The Story of Adidon,” with the latter particularly hard-hitting as it exposed that Drake had a child out of wedlock, something the rapper had never before made public.
 Drake blamed West for the leak of this information as it was something that he had told very few people outside of West.
 West denied giving Pusha T the information and apologized for how personal the situation got.

 “I never listened to either diss track that followed but I did hear quotes from both songs after they were released,” wrote West “I did not have any conversations about your child with Pusha.
 I don’t play with the idea of people’s children after I spoke to Wiz a few years earlier.
 I understand Pusha’s issues as a man if someone mentions your fiance men go mask off.
 I’ve done the same myself at times.
 I love you and I love Pusha and we all have an admiration for each other’s craft.”